Trafford: Sport

 Trafford is the home of several major sports teams, including Manchester United Football Club and Lancashire County Cricket Club (LCCC).
 Manchester United began as Newton Heath L&YR F.C. in 1878.
-The team plays at Old Trafford football ground, which is sometimes used as a stadium for international matches.
-Manchester United have won the FA Cup 12 times and been the Premier League champions 13 times (since the league was formed 31 seasons ago) and were Football League champions seven times in the years prior to that.
+The team plays at Old Trafford football ground, which is sometimes used as a stadium for major football matches like the 2003 UEFA Champions League final.
+Manchester United have won the FA Cup 13 times and been the Premier League champions 13 times (since the league was formed 31 seasons ago) and were Football League champions seven times in the years prior to that.
 The club last won the Premier League in 2013.
 LCCC started as the Manchester Cricket Club, and represents the historic county of Lancashire.
 The club contested the original 1890 County Championship.
 Old Trafford Cricket Ground – Lancashire's home ground – stages international matches, including Test matches and One Day Internationals.
 The team has won the county championship eight times outright (with one shared) and were the county champions in 2011 – the county's first outright triumph since 1934, but were then relegated to the second division in 2012.